 It is a thick, heavy floor needing generally 75mm-100mm depth as a minimum and you will have to cut joints into the surface to allow the concrete to shrink in a controlled way.
 It is often tricky to install in residential setting due to the weight and thickness.

 On the left is an example of how you can treat your existing concrete to a polished shine and super-hard surface, using diamond tipped machines to create a great finish.

 The quality of your starting point (concrete) will determine how good and how durable the finish can be and not all surfaces can be directly treated this way, for example typical building screeds cannot be polished.
 Bear in mind that you will need to maintain the surface shine with the correct regime.

 It offers an economic solution with durable and beautiful results.

 On the right, in the foreground, you see an example of a cement based levelling screed, installed at around 15mm thickness which has then been ground and polished in the same manner as the example above.
 These systems can be from 3-50mm thick as a general rule.

 This was installed onto a base concrete slab to bring the floor to the correct levels and the polishing was completed before we undertook the resin covering to the steps and seating area.
-This method gives you a floor which has the character of a liquid stone or cast concrete floor, but in a thinner overlay making it better suited to many projects.
+This method gives you a floor which has the character of liquid stone or cast polished concrete floors, but in a thinner overlay making it better suited to many projects.